Swapnil-Parashar/Swapnil-Parashar/README.md

 # Hi, I'm Swapnil Parashar!

 A dedicated Front-end Developer with over an year of experience, specializing in React.js and Next.js.
-Demonstrates a unique strength in completing tasks regardless of current skill level by leveraging modern AI tools to transform ideas into code, even when unfamiliar with the technology.
+Demonstrating a unique strength in completing tasks regardless of current skill level by leveraging modern AI tools to transform ideas into code, even when unfamiliar with the technology.
 Seeking a role to grow as a front-end developer and expand knowledge across different fields.

 ![<Swapnil-Parashar>'s Stats](https://github-readme-stats.vercel.app/api?username=Swapnil-Parashar&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)